 After World War II the Occupation forces and the legality of prostitution made these establishments very popular around the Ueno district of Tōkyō.
 Those came to be called tsurekomi yado or "bring-along inns".
 When prostitution was made illegal and pushed underground in 1958, the love hotel business boomed.

 Some have truly garish architecture.
-The one shown below is very mild by love hotel standards.
+The one shown below is very mild by love hotel architectural standards.
 Others are bunker-like with no windows and partially underground hidden entrances.

 Some love hotels have underground parking.
 A garage door rolls down behind an entering car.
 Once inside, any interaction with staff is minimized.
 Payment might be through a slot in a frosted glass panel.
 Or it might all be automated, with room selection via an array of room pictures with push buttons and slots to enter money.
 Much like how you pay for a meal at many ramen shops, where you choose and pay at a machine outside and bring your ticket to the staff inside.